-Waverley Care’s Patrons act as ambassadors, voluntarily supporting the work of the charity and helping to raise the profile of our work.
+Waverley Care’s Patrons act as ambassadors, voluntarily supporting the the charity and helping to raise the profile of our work.

 Alexander McCall Smith is internationally known as an author of fiction and is perhaps most renowned as the creator of The No. 1 Ladies’ Detective Agency series.
 His other works include the 44 Scotland Street, Isabel Dalhousie, Von Igelfeld and Corduroy Mansions series, as well as a number of stand alone novels.
 His books are translated into 46 languages throughout the world.
 Before his writing career Alexander served on British and international committees concerned with medical law and bioethics.
 He is a respected expert on these issues and now holds the post of Emeritus Professor of Medical Law at the University of Edinburgh.
 He has collaborated with musicians and has written several libretti for operas.

 When asked why he became a patron of Waverley Care Alexander said “Waverley Care is a very personal charity.
 It answers human need with friendship as well as practical support.
 That is what I particularly like about it.”

 Anthony Alderson is Director of Pleasance Theatre Trust, taking on the role in 2005.
 The Pleasance run the largest venue at the Edinburgh Festival Fringe.
 Anthony also holds the position of Vice Chairman of the Edinburgh Festival Fringe Society.

 Anthony studied Stage Management at the Guildhall School of Music and Drama where he was awarded a Cripplegate Scholarship and a medal from the Guild of Painters and Stainers.
 He worked for a number of years as a production manager and scenery builder for a variety of organisations which includes productions at The National Theatre and The Royal Opera House.